 Key Evaluation criteria

 The NMSS (rater-based) has been developed to quantify NMS.
 The scale can capture severe but relatively infrequent non-motor symptoms and those less severe but persistent in PD.
 The full scale has been clinimetrically validated thoroughly, showing good convergent and discriminative validity, and satisfactory test-retest reliability (12).
-A good responsiveness to changes has been reported in clinical trials (24-26 ). .
+A good responsiveness to changes has been reported in clinical trials (24-26 ).
 It has been used by others than the original developers (24, 26).
 Urinary assessment includes only 3 symptoms.
 Clinimetric properties for urinary symptoms have not been evaluated separately.

 Conclusion